Dan (son of Jacob): Biblical references

+Later writings

-In the apocryphal Testaments of the Patriarchs, Dan is portrayed as having hated Joseph, and having been the one that invented the idea of deceiving Jacob by the smearing of Joseph's coat with the blood of a kid.
+In the apocryphal Testaments of the Patriarchs, Dan is portrayed as having hated Joseph, and having been the one who invented the idea of deceiving Jacob by the smearing of Joseph's coat with the blood of a kid.
 In the apocryphal Prayer of Asenath, Dan is portrayed as plotting with the Egyptian crown prince, against Joseph and Asenath.
 In the Blessing of Jacob, Dan is described as a serpent, which seems to have been interpreted as connecting Dan to Belial, a connection made, for example, in the apocryphal Testament of Dan.

-Early Christian writers, such as Irenaeus and Hippolytus, even believed that the Antichrist would come from the Tribe of Dan.
+Early Christian writers like Irenaeus and Hippolytus believed that the Antichrist would come from the Tribe of Dan.